Spooky History: The Legend of Sleepy Hollow

 In the story, Irving describes Sleepy Hollow as a place where the air was “breathed in the time of the old Dutch settlers, who had a custom of spending the eve of Saint Nicholas in a wild revel.”
 He also talks about the character of Ichabod Crane, a schoolteacher who is said to have been chased by the Headless Horseman, a ghostly figure who is said to haunt the village.

 The story of “The Legend of Sleepy Hollow” became popular and brought attention to the small village of Sleepy Hollow.
 In the late 1800s, the village was renamed Sleepy Hollow in honor of the story.
-Today, Sleepy Hollow is a popular tourist destination and is known for its historic sites and scenic views.
+Today, it’s a popular tourist destination and is known for its historic sites and scenic views.

-In addition to its historic sites, Sleepy Hollow is also known for its scenic views and natural beauty.
+In addition to its historic sites, it’s also known for its scenic views and natural beauty.
 The village is located along the Hudson River and is surrounded by rolling hills and forests.
 It is a popular spot for outdoor activities such as hiking and biking.

 Modern Pop Culture